TV:: Namespace

 When true, TotalViewkills attached processes and exits.
 When false, TotalView can sometimes better manage the way it kills parallel jobs when it works with management systems.
 This has been tested only with SLURM and may not work with other systems.

-If you set the TV::ignore_control_c variable to true, TotalView ignores this variable.
+true, TotalView ignores this variable.

 Permitted Values: true or false